rvenky125/react-native-async-alert/README.md

   );
 }
 ```

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See `CONTRIBUTING.md` for ways to get started.

 Please adhere to this project's `code of conduct`.

 ## 🚀 About Me

-This is Venkatesh Paithireddy.
-I'm a self learned a full stack mobile developer 📱.
-I like mostly coding Android ❤️.
+Hi, this is Venkatesh Paithireddy👋.
+I'm a self learned full stack mobile📱 developer.
+I like coding Android mostly ❤️.
+You can contact me at [venkypaithireddy@gmail.com](mailto://venkypathireddy@gmail.com)